cieslarmichal/config-cxx/README.md

 and extend them for different deployment environments (development, testing, staging, production, etc.).

-Configurations are stored in json files within your application, and can be overridden and extended by environment variables.
+Configurations are stored in [configuration files](./docs/wiki/configuration-files.md) within your application, and can be overridden and extended by [environment variables](./docs/wiki/environment-variables.md).

 ## Quick Start